-With your blog, you show other developers and potential decision makers what you can do.
-This can give you a valuable career boost:
+With your blog, you show other developers and potential decision-makers what you can do.
+Therefore, your blog can give you a valuable career boost:

-- It can help you get your dream job: Imagine your new boss knows your blog – the interview should just be a formality then.
+- It can help you get your dream job: Imagine your new boss knows your blog – the interview should be only a formality then.

 - Your blog can help you work towards a promotion.